History of the Trans-Am Series: Modern era: More evolution (1989–2005)

 1989 marked a major change in the Trans-Am Series, as throughout much of the nineties Trans-Am would evolve into an American-manufacturer-based series, with aftermarket V8s stuffed into any American branded car.
 This would last until the rise of Jaguar at the turn of the millennium.

 Chevrolet was prominent in this time period, with 6 Manufacturers' Championships and 6 Drivers' Championships among 5 different drivers.
 Only Scott Sharp would win 2 Manufacturers' Championships for Chevrolet in the 1990s.In the mid-1990s, Tommy Kendall, in a Chevrolet and then a Ford, was the driver to beat—he would take 4 Drivers' Championships in this decade (3 of them in a row, driving a Mustang).
 In 1997, he won a record 11 races in a row, guaranteeing his third consecutive Championship, which is itself a record for the 'single class of competition' era.
-His 28 wins and 4 Championships are second only to Mark Donohue's 29 wins*, and Paul Gentilozzi's 31 wins and 5 Championships. (*It must be noted however, that only 27 of Mark Donohue's wins were achieved without a co-driver, and that all 28 of Tommy Kendall's wins were solo efforts.)
+His 28 wins and 4 Championships are second only to Mark Donohue's 29 wins*, and Paul Gentilozzi's 31 wins and 5 Championships. (* 27 of Mark Donohue's wins were achieved without a co-driver, and all 28 of Tommy Kendall's wins were solo efforts.)
 Paul Gentilozzi rose to the fore beginning in 1998 with his first Trans-Am Series Championship.
 He would win 4 more Championships, driving a Chevrolet, a Ford, and a Jaguar.
 His 31 wins and 5 Championships are the most in the history of the series.The late 1990s would see the rise of Rocketsports Racing's dominance using Corvettes ('98), Mustangs ('99), and finally Jaguar XKRs, which would continue until (the series dissolved in) 2006 and also 2009, after which team owner Paul Gentilozzi would switch to the American Le Mans Series.
 In an 11-year span, Rocketsports Racing would garner a total of 8 Championships among 4 different drivers.